 - Where both parties to an intended marriage are UK nationals, the marriage may proceed after the publication of banns or on the authority of a Common Licence, as at present, or on the authority of a Superintendent Registrar’s Certificate or, where necessary, a Special Licence.

-- Where one or both parties are nationals of other countries in the European Economic Area, the parties should apply for a Common Licence as at present, or may proceed on the authority of a Superintendent Registrar’s Certificate or, where necessary, a Special Licence.
+- Where one or both parties are nationals of other countries in the European Economic Area, the parties will need to apply for a Common Licence, or may proceed on the authority of a Superintendent Registrar’s Certificate or, where necessary, a Special Licence.

 - The position will remain unchanged for the time being after BREXIT, since the Immigration Act refers to countries in the European Economic Area rather than the European Union.
 Advance notice is likely to be given before any change in the law is introduced after BREXIT.